JurianB/Unity-Multiplayer/README-Photon.md

 ## Step 10:
 _MonoBehaviourPunCallbacks_ uses callbacks when using networking.
-So when connected to a server Photon callbacks will be called.
+So when a client is connected to a server, Photon callbacks will be called to execute something.

-We're going to implement these callbacks.
+We're going to implement these callbacks right now.
+The following code will be called when Photon has been connected / disconnected.

 ```C#
 #region MonoBehaviourPunCallbacks Callbacks